 The number one question I get from first-time Bangkok visitors is about the nightlife.
 Either there’s no information at all, or there’s way too much and you don’t know what to trust.
-So let me break it down based on actual experience — three types, laid out clean and simple.
+So let me break it down based on actual experience, three types laid out clean and simple.
+As of 2026 these are still the three formats that cover almost everything you’ll hear about.

 The 3 Types of Adult Entertainment in Bangkok